English Education & Applied Linguistics

 Professor Vollmer received a PhD from the School of Education at the University of California, Berkeley with a specialization in applied linguistics and second language acquisition.
 Her teaching, research and professional development work with teachers focuses primarily on genre theory and genre-based pedagogy, second language acquisition, and multilingual writers.
 She has offered English language and pedagogy courses in Argentina, Hong Kong, China, Chile, Turkey and Italy (most recently as a Fulbright Senior Specialist from 2005-2010).
 In addition, she is the Academic Specialist to the Puente Project, a state-wide college preparation program for under-represented students, and she serves as adjunct faculty for the MUSE Credential Program at UC Berkeley.
 She is currently coordinator of the Linguistics Minor and the Community Involvement Project for the English Department.

-Dr. Vollmer is the Director of the Bay Area Writing Project, a collaborative project between the School of Education at the University of California, Berkeley and Bay Area schools.
+Dr. Vollmer is the former Director of the Bay Area Writing Project, a collaborative project between the School of Education at the University of California, Berkeley and Bay Area schools.
 The Bay Area Writing Project is the founding site and member of the National Writing Project network, one of the largest professional development programs in the United States.

 2011.
 Discomfort and Discovery: Fostering Reflective Habits of Mind in Student Journals.
 Journal of Teaching Writing.
 Volume 26 (2), 45-63.